Fort Lauderdale, Hollywood beaches face some strong winds ahead of Isaias

 The afternoon rainfall was a far cry from what people on Fort Lauderdale Beach saw through much of the day.

-Area resident Mark Dorazio said he has been out and about after preparing his home for the storm.

-“We got a run in, and now we’re relaxing, bringing the patio furniture in, and that’s about it,” he said.

 “It’s great, it’s beautiful.
-It’s the perfect running day,” said resident Carol Aguirre.
+It’s the perfect running day,” said area resident Carol Aguirre.

+“This is actually more fun when it’s raining, to run,” said Fort Lauderdale resident Ken Baszto.

 The sun peeked out throughout the day, along with some gusty winds.
 Some bands also came ashore periodically with rain and even stronger winds.